 Ingredient Notes, Cook’s Tips, and FAQs

-Greek Yogurt: I like to use Koukakis 10% fat Authentic Greek Yogurt, but any full-fat Greek yogurt is fine.
-You’re also welcome to use low-fat if you prefer.
-If you use non-fat, the texture of the batter will be less thick and not as rich, so I do not recommend doing so.
+- Greek Yogurt: I like to use Koukakis 10% fat Authentic Greek Yogurt, but any full-fat or low-fat Greek yogurt is fine to use.
+I don’t recommend using non-fat Greek yogurt as the texture of the batter will be less thick and not as rich.

-Can I just use all-purpose flour if I don’t have cake flour?
-Yes, you can.
+- Can I only use all-purpose flour if I don’t have cake flour?
 Use 1 & ½ cups (180 grams) all-purpose flour for the recipe.
 The muffins will be slightly denser, but they will still taste fantastic.
-Alternatively, you can make your own cake flour.
-You can make your own by using corn starch and all-purpose flour.
+Alternatively, you can make your own cake flour by using a combination of corn starch and all-purpose flour.
 Measure out 1 and ½ cups of all-purpose flour.
 Then remove 1 tablespoon of the flour and replace with 1 tablespoon of cornstarch.
 Use this mixture for the all-purpose and cake flour listed in the recipe.